Division of Motor Vehicles Benefits

 Have served and qualified for at least 20 years' creditable military service, including National Guard, reserve and active duty, under the same requirement specified for entitlement to retired pay for non-regular service under Chapter 67, Title 10, United States Code.

 Have at least 15 years of the aforementioned service as a member of the North Carolina National Guard.

 Have received an honorable discharge from the North Carolina National Guard.

 Employment Preference (State): State law requires that employment preference be given for having served in the Armed Forces of the United States on active duty (for reasons other than training) during periods of war or any other campaign, expedition, or engagement for which a campaign badge or medal is authorized by the United States Department of Defense.

 The preference to be accorded eligible Veterans shall apply in initial employment, subsequent employment, promotions, reassignments, horizontal transfers and reduction-in-force situations.

-Eligibility: State Government employment is granted to Veterans, their surviving Spouses, or the Spouses of disabled Veting, and was discharged under other than dishonorable conditions.
+Eligibility: State Government employment preference is granted to Veterans that were discharged under other than dishonorable condition, their surviving Spouses, or the Spouses of disabled Veterans.

 "Eligible Veteran" means:

 A Veteran who served during a period of war; or